hiiamtin/go-vs-java/docs/cpu_logic_spec.md

 - Chained hashing (using previous hash as next input) prevents optimization
 - Implementation must be thread-safe for concurrent requests
 - Both implementations now have equivalent complexity levels for fair comparison
+- Current implementations use standard crypto libraries (Go: crypto/sha256)
+- Function has been validated in production Docker environments
+- Part of the comprehensive API testing suite for Go applications
+- Function is implemented in both Gin and Fiber Go applications
+- Ready for Java Spring Boot and Quarkus implementation
+- Test validation confirmed identical output across implementations